Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

+= WIP 2.0.73 =
+- Added filter hooks to allow customization of the admin menu item capability.

 = 2.0.72 =
 - Removed the Legacy/Old API checkbox option from the settings.
 It will now always fallback to use the new API.